Azure-Samples/Synapse/SparkCatalogMigration/DatabricksToSynapseMigration/README.md

  - TablePrefix

     Type: String.
 Prefix string added when create table in synapse.
 You can use it to track the original of the metadata and avoid name conflict.
 The default value is empty.

- - OverriedIfExists

-    Type: Boolean.
-Override metadata object if it exists.

  - IgnoreIfExists